MLivanos/WorldWrap/README.md

 WorldWrap is still under development, and I'm hoping to make it much more powerful in the future.
 Here is a list of future improvements, but feel free to suggest more:

-* Multiplayer support: Rendering wrap based on each player's prospective on the applicaton layer while maintaining the global shape at the server level.
+* Multiplayer support: Rendering wrap based on each player's perspective on the application layer while maintaining the global shape at the server level.

 ## Support